DrugLib.com — Drug Information Portal

 Severe Hypertriglyceridemia

-Levels of serum triglycerides > 1000 mg/dl may increase the risk of developing pancreatitis.
-The effect of FIBRICOR on reducing this risk has not been studied.
+Markedly elevated levels of serum triglycerides > 2000 mg/dL may increase the risk of developing pancreatitis.
+The effect of fenofibrate therapy on reducing this risk has not been adequately studied.

-Fenofibrate at a dose equivalent to 105 mg of FIBRICOR was not shown to reduce coronary heart disease morbidity and mortality in a large, randomized controlled trial of patients with type 2 diabetes mellitus [ see Warnings and Precautions ].
+Fenofibrate at a dose equivalent to 105 mg of FIBRICOR was not shown to reduce coronary heart disease morbidity and mortality in patients with type 2 diabetes mellitus [ see Warnings and Precautions ].

 See all Fibricor indications & dosage >>